Oldes/ANEAndroidGooglePlay/README.md

   (unpack it and change the path in *setup.bat* file - I'm having it in C:\SDKs\AIR24\)

 Script goall.bat will do everything including building and running test if some device is connected.
-The only thing which is not made using this script is *making an Android project* which must be done from Android Studio as I don't know, how to update it from a script so far.

 - - - - - - - - - - - - -